lionheart/django-template/README.md

         postgres# CREATE ROLE {{ your_role_name }} WITH LOGIN ENCRYPTED PASSWORD '{{ your_password }}';
         postgres# CREATE DATABASE {{ your_database_name }} WITH OWNER {{ your_role_name }};

-    **Note**: If you get a `psql: FATAL:  role "YOUR_USERNAME" does not exist`, just do the following to save yourself from having to write `--user postgres` for every PostgreSQL command.
+    **Note**: If you get a `psql: FATAL:  role "YOUR_USERNAME" does not exist`, just do the following to save yourself from having to write `--user postgres` every time you want to run `psql`.
 If, say, your username is `dan`, you'd do the following:

             # Create a superuser named `dan`
             $ createuser -s dan